Ulysses. Little Review, Episode XVIII

 Special Collections, Golda Meir Library

-The final episode of Ulysses in The Little Review appeared in the last issue before the trial, the September through December 1920 number.
+The final episode of Ulysses in The Little Review appeared in the last issue before the trial, the September-December 1920 issue.
 The February 14, 1921 trial received a great deal of press from New York dailies.
 The battle was followed closely nationwide, and by the international literary community.

 A total of 23 episodes had appeared between March 1918 and December 1920.
 Despite their defeat in court, Anderson and Heap had achieved a certain triumph: New York editorial commentary called the court decision, "an absurd act of puritanic spleen."
 The trial brought the work to a larger public, and Sylvia Beach's personal admiration for The Little Review's stand against censorship led her to publish the book in 1922.